12 Surprising Reasons For Irregular Periods

 According to a report in 2020, more than 2 billion adults (39% of the adult global population) were overweight.

-A study conducted on 1095 women (18-25 years old) in Taiwan reveals that higher BMI women are at higher risk of irregular periods, compare to 18.5–23.9 women (19).
+A study conducted on 1095 women (18-25 years old) in Taiwan reveals that higher BMI women at higher risk of irregular periods, compared to normal BMI (19).

 Research has shown reported that obese women had more irregular and longer menstrual cycles (20) (21)